-Tax potential is an indicator used to compare the potential tax wealth of local authorities relative to each other.
+Tax potential is an indicator used to compare the potential tax wealth of local communities relative to each other.
 It is calculated using the following four taxation items: the occupancy tax; the real estate tax on built properties, the real estate tax on unbuilt properties; and the income taxes that now replace the former professional tax ("TP").
-The tax potential is found by multiplying the gross bases for year N-1 by the national average rate.
+The tax potential is found by multiplying the raw bases for year N-1 by the national average rate.

 The tax potential for 2012 comes from notification of the global operating provision for 2012.
 The tax reform of 2011 changed the way it is calculated.
-As a comparison, the tax potential of the Urban Community is compared to the national averages in the table below (the specified amounts are expressed in Euro):
+As a comparison, the tax potential of the Marseille Urban Community and the national average of the layer are indicated below (the specified amounts are expressed in Euro):